pro-works/WorkoutPro/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **Visualization**
-If your idea consists of user interface changes consider uploading an illustration depicting your idea
+If your idea consists of user interface changes, consider uploading an image that depicts your idea